 Can the Landlord evict me if I don’t pay my rent?

-Currently, the Hawaii Judiciary has issued several orders that impact the ability of Landlords and their agents to use legal process to evict a Tenant for non-payment of rent.
-The Judiciary has stated that legal proceedings relating to summary possession or eviction have been postponed to at least April 30, 2020.
-What this means is that absent extraordinary circumstances, no eviction orders will be issued until at least after April 30, 2020.
+The Hawaii Judiciary also has issued several orders that impact the ability of Landlords and their agents to use legal process to evict a Tenant, including those relating to matters for the non-payment of rent.
+The Judiciary has stated that most legal proceedings relating to summary possession or eviction have been postponed until after June 30, 2020.

 I have already been served with an eviction notice; can I be evicted?

-If the eviction notice was validly issued by the court you may be subject to an eviction, however, the Sheriff’s Division of the Department of Public Safety, which often assists Landlords with the lawful removal of Tenants and their possessions, has stated that it will not be assisting anyone in the eviction process until further notice.
+No. The latest Proclamation explicitly states that a landlord may not continue or prosecute an action to terminate a tenancy for a residential dwelling unit for a failure to pay all or any portion of the rent, maintenance fees, utility charges, taxes or other fees required for the residential dwelling unit.
+Additionally, the Sheriff’s Division of the Department of Public Safety, which often assists Landlords with the lawful removal of Tenants and their possessions, has stated that it will not be assisting anyone in the eviction process until further notice.

 What if I have a Tenant who is dangerous, or is engaging in illegal activity?